SpielmeisterCom/payment-giropay/README.md

 For more information about the api specification visit http://api.girocheckout.de/

+## Configuration

+In order to use this Bundle you need to define the following configuration in your parameters.yml

+  * `phpcommerce.payment.gateway.giropay.configuration.merchantId`
+  * `phpcommerce.payment.gateway.giropay.configuration.projectId`
+  * `phpcommerce.payment.gateway.giropay.configuration.secret`

 ## Tests

 There are live tests included in the test suites.
 They're simulating a browser and doing a full giropay checkout.